kubos/kubos/docs/tutorials/app-register.rst

           of the application which will be used when the service attempts to run it.
 This value should always be ``true`` when returned by this mutation

-We'll be interacting with the OBC from our SDK instance using the service's GraphiQL interface.
+We'll be interacting with our local applications service's GraphiQL interface.
-By default, the applications service uses port 8000.
+Our service is using port 8000.

 Our registration mutation should look like this::

     mutation {
-      register(path: "/home/kubos/my-app") {
+      register(path: "/home/user/my-app") {
         success,
         errors,
         entry {